WordPress/gutenberg/docs/extensibility/extending-blocks.md

 A filter that applies to the result of a block's `save` function.
 This filter is used to replace or extend the element, for example using `wp.element.cloneElement` to modify the element's props or replace its children, or returning an entirely new element.

+Notably, while you _can_ modify a block's `save` result from a theme or plugin, this behavior won't persist when the theme or plugin is deactivated.

 _Example:_

 Include a custom data attribute on the Image Block `<img>` tag when the block attribute is set.